Tragic End For Man Who Treated Hippo Like Family

 Pictures of Els riding Humphrey, a massive animal weighing over a ton, spread online and made headlines.
 To many, it seemed like a remarkable friendship between man and beast.

-Els spoke about the hippo like family.
+Els spoke about the hippo as if it were family.
 He once said the animal was like a son to him.
-But unfortunately, the very creature he cared for would eventually be the cause of his death.
+Unfortunately, the very creature he cared for would eventually be the cause of his death.

 In 2011, six years after the rescue, Els was found dead on his 400-acre farm in the Free State province of South Africa.
 Reports confirmed that Humphrey had attacked him and dragged him into the river.
 His body was discovered submerged in the same river where he had saved the hippo years earlier.